damianhakert/damianhakert.github.io/source/posts/2017-03-14-axosoft-launches-gitkraken-integration-with-gitlab.html.md

 ### 2. Initialize a Repo

 Open GitKraken’s Repository Management modal, and select **Init**.
-From there, you can set up a repo, GitKraken will create it for you on your GitLab.com remote, and then clone it down locally.
+From there, you can choose whether to initialize Git in a current directory on your local machine, or GitKraken can create a new bare project for you directly on GitLab.com, and then clone it down locally.

 ![init](/images/blogimages/gitkraken-partnership-three.png){: .shadow}